buildbot/buildbot/master/docs/developer/cls-remotecommands.rst

         :returns: results constant

-        This method checks the ``rc`` against the decodeRC dictionary, and returns results constant
+        This method checks the ``rc`` against the decodeRC dictionary, and returns a results constant.

     .. py:method:: didFail()

         :returns: bool

-        This method returns True if the results() function returns FAILURE
+        This method returns True if the results() function returns FAILURE.

     The following methods are invoked from the worker.
     They should not be called directly.